HuangJunye/huangjunye.github.io/about.md

 ## 5 Random Facts About Me

+1. Call me Junye, not Huang.

 1. My hometown is Qingyuan City, Guangdong Province, China.

-1. I made [QPong](https://github.com/HuangJunye/QPong), a quantum version of the classic video game Pong.

 1. I collect retro games and game consoles as a hobby.